 SOCIAL IMPACT: Today, MED is reaching out to hundreds thousands of students and teachers across Indonesia.
 The platform offers free e-books, learning videos and question banks, and with a strong hit rate of a million e-books download monthly.
 MED latest launch is KIPIN ATM, which operates similarly to a complete library and the beta version of KIPIN MOBILE.

 OVERVIEW: A leading mail ordering catalogue business in Indonesia employing women as sales commission agents.
 The women sales agents order products via their mobile phones.
 Goods are shipped to the nearest airport within 24 hours for collection and distribution.
 More than 80% of its sales are outside Java.
 Since late Oct 2016, Salim group has also acquired 67.5% stake in Paloma.

 SOCIAL IMPACT: Paloma currently employs more than 45,000 home-based women and single mothers as Micro Entrepreneurs/sales agents.
 Because these women receive a discount off the catalogue price as their commission, they do not require micro-loans to become sales agents.
-As of Dec 31, 2014, Paloma has 192 employees.

 OVERVIEW: PT Bahtera Kasih provides a one-stop bereavement and funeral service to needy families, including transportation, casket supply, embalming and other ancillary services, through a low cost insurance scheme in collaboration with a leading Indonesian insurance provider.
 Currently the company is located at RSK Dr. Sitanala, Hospital, a public hospital located at Tangerang with the size of the building around 834 sqm.